 Definition: Break-even analysis is a tool used by the business organizations to find out the minimum number of units it needs to sell or the amount of sales revenue it has to generate for meeting up the total cost incurred.
 It is the initial judgement on whether the project is viable or not.

 Break-even analysis is an essential tool for any business.
-All the initial decisions related to launching of a new product or technique are dependent upon it.
+All the initial decisions related to the launching of a new product or technique are dependent upon it.

 Content: Break-Even Analysis